fengguangle/wp-theme-bg-photo-frame/readme.txt

 = 1.1.3 - January 23 2016 =
 * Big fix and chnage theme design.
 = 1.1.4 - January 24 2016 =
-* improve interaction of the Photoframe Mode.
+* Improve interaction of the Photoframe Mode.
 = 1.1.5 - January 25 2016 =
-* improve interaction of the Photoframe Mode.
+* Improve interaction of the Photoframe Mode.
 = 1.1.6 - January 28 2016 =
 * Big fix and changed several files name.
 = 1.1.7 - January 28 2016 =